 We need to think about where we are at the time we receive and then read/open a message.
 Are we in a place where we can respond to messages?
-It may be appropriate to wait to check our messages for when we're somewhere they can be responded to, or thought about, if need be.
+It may be appropriate to wait to check our messages until we're somewhere they can be responded to, or thought about, if need be.
 We can't control what people might say in a message so be mindful that if we're in a place where we don't want to be distracted by message content, it may be best to wait to read a message later.
 Examples of this might be not reading a message just before school starts/ before an exam/before going to bed.

-Similarly, when we send a message we don't know where people are - be mindful that people may not read, or even respond to a message straightaway - and that can be for a whole host of reasons - and that's ok.
+Similarly, when we send a message we don't know where people are.
+Be mindful that people may not respond to, or even read, a message straightaway - and that can be for a whole host of reasons.
+And that's ok.